SCBB-LAB/Comparative-analysis-of-plant-TFBS-software/k-mer_grammar/README.md

 #### 2.1 Data processing

-In this part, we will first introduce the **data information** used in this model, then introduce the training **data formats**, and finally introduce how to create a data set that meets the model requirements.
+In this section, we will introduce the data information used in this model, explain the training data formats, and guide you on creating a dataset that aligns with the model's requirements.

-We have provided example data format compatible with k-mer grammar input data format (See `example/ABF2_train.txt`).
+We have provided an example data format compatible with *k*-mer grammar input data format (See `example/ABF2_train.txt`).

-Please see the example input files **ABF2_train.txt & ABF2_test.txt** at `example/`.
-If you are trying to train *k*mer grammar with your own data, please process your data into the same format as it.
+Please refer to the example input files `ABF2_train.txt` and `ABF2_test.txt` in the `example/` directory.
+If you intend to train a *k*-mer grammar with your own data, ensure that your data is formatted in the same way.

-Each input file including test and train file having two columns separated by **','** in which first column is: "dna_string" char and second columns is: "bound" integer (either 1 for bound state or 0 for non-bound state).
+Each input file, whether for testing or training, consists of two columns separated by a comma.
+The first column contains `"dna_string"` characters, and the second column contains `"bound"` integers, where 1 indicates a bound state, and 0 indicates a non-bound state.

 ## 3. Model Training
 #### 3.1 Train and test a "bag-of-*k*-mers" model
-To find how to train a "bag-of-*k*-mers" model type, run following command:
+To learn how to train a "bag-of-k-mers" model, type the following command:

 ```
 python3 kgrammar_bag-of-k-mer_training_testing.py -help
 ```
-This command will help to understand the algorithm's all information and its usage.
+The following command provides information about the algorithm and its usage.

-To get:

 **Usage:**
 ```